EU leaders agree on partial embargo on Russian oil | Headlines

 The watered-down embargo covers only Russian oil brought in by sea, allowing a temporary exemption for imports delivered by pipeline.

 EU Council President Charles Michel said on Twitter the agreement covers more than two-thirds of oil imports from Russia, ''cutting a huge source of financing for its war machine.
 Maximum pressure on Russia to end the war.”
 The EU had already imposed five previous rounds of sanctions on Russia over its war.
-It has targeted more than 1,000 people, including Russian President Vladimir Putin and top government officials, as well as pro-Kremlin oligarchs, banks, the coal sector and more.
+It has targeted more than 1,000 people individually, including Russian President Vladimir Putin and top government officials as well as pro-Kremlin oligarchs, banks, the coal sector and more.

 But the sixth package of measures announced May 4 had been held up by concerns over oil supplies.